ChethanKacham/ModelEarthProjects/location/setup/README.md

 <!--Pinecone -->

-View our **[Quick setup without Docker](guides)**.
+View our **[Quick local setup without Docker](guides)**.
 More detailed steps below.

 If you already have an "open-webui" Docker container, your OpenWebUI server may already be running at [localhost:3000](http://localhost:3000) (since Docker restarts it when you start your computer).
 You can now [train with a web page](train).

-Use our [Docker Setup](docker) for a quick install using Ollama to load models.
+Alternatively, use the local [Docker Setup](docker) for an even quicker install using Ollama to load models.
 The page also includes experiments in which we extract backend files to edit in a Webroot.
-We're not sure if un-built frontend files can reside in OpenWebUI Docker container images.
+We're not sure if the pre-build frontend files can reside in the Docker container images.

 Our [Google Cloud deployment notes](google-cloud) - includes cost comparison.
 <br>